Want to get involved in research with mobile and converged applications?

 Ph.D.
 Georgia Institute of Technology 1995

-I have been teaching and messing about in the areas of Networking, Systems and Mobility at Georgia Tech since 2001.
-Through the year 2000, I was a Senior Scientist with Empire Technologies before and during the assimilation by Concord Communications.
 I was an Assistant Professor of Computer Science at the University of Dayton from 1995 to 1997.
 From 1990 to 1995 I was a graduate student at the College of Computing of Georgia Institute of Technology .
 My doctoral dissertation is entitled: "Solutions For Ubiquitous Information Services: Multiple Protocols and Scalable Servers".
 My dissertation advisor is Prof. Mostafa Ammar.
 Before graduate school, I worked as a Software Engineer for Data General Corporation.
-DG was recently assimilated into the EMC collective.

 "He went to Paris, looking for answers, to questions that bothered him so." - Jimmy Buffett